 These essentials included; a regulation rink (160' x 80') in which to play, a "no-bounce" plastic ball which replaced a puck and a set of Official playing rules which governed the game.

-This group of dedicated individuals and assistants (Ray LeClerc, Tom Downey, Dave Kornik & Chris Housser) then developed programs including a National Organization to help govern the game known as the ASHI, league formations, age divisions, equipment standards, referee training and certification, along with regional, national and international tournaments which accelerated the growth of the sport nationwide.
+This group of dedicated individuals and assistants (Ray LeClerc, Tom Downey, Dave Kornik & Chris Housser) then developed programs including a National Organization to help govern the game of Dekhockey then known as the ASHI now as the USDHF to help with league formations, age divisions, equipment standards, referee training and certification, along with regional, national and international tournaments which accelerated the growth of the sport nationwide.

-Organized Street Hockey today uses the name DekHockey in many areas and features light weight equipment designed for a fast paced, action packed game under an official set of rules, organized leagues and rink facilities.
-The sport is played by boys and girls in all age divisions from 4 years to over 40 years.
-The Regional, National and International tournament for all age groups bring together over 500 teams and 10,000 players every year.
+Organized Street Hockey today uses the name DekHockey in many areas and features light weight equipment designed for a fast paced, action packed game under an Official set of rules to govern organized leagues & rink facilities.
+The sport is played by boys and girls in all age divisions from 4 years to over 50 years.
+Regional, National and International tournaments for all age groups bring together over 500 teams and 10,000 players every year.

-Street Hockey/Dekhockey is a running game played similar to ice hockey with the exception that body checking is not allowed.
+Street Hockey/Dekhockey is a running game played similar to ice hockey with the exception that body checking is not permitted.
 Running, stick handling, passing and shooting are the basic qualities which provide an exciting and fast game.
-Leagues and tournaments are played in Official rinks on all weather playing surfaces and under the Official Street Hockey/Dekhockey rules.
-Play consists of 3 periods with officiating and score keeping.
+Leagues and tournaments are played in Official rinks outdoors or indoors on all weather playing surfaces and under the Official USDHF Street Hockey/Dekhockey rules.
+Game consist of 3 periods either 10 or 12 minutes per period with officiating and score keeping.

-Organized Street Hockey/Dekhockey is flourishing throughout the United States and Canada and is now being played under these Official rules or ISBHF rules through out the World.
+Organized Street Hockey/Dekhockey is flourishing throughout the United States and Canada and is now being played under these Official rules along with the World Ball Hockey Federation Ball Hockey rules through out the World.